DaleOrders/AWS-Study-Notes/README.md

 row first.
 If you wanted to query all of the sizes of every order, you will need to check for each row.

-Great for things which deal in rows and items where they are constantly accessed, modified, and removed.
+Great for things which deal in associated items along a row where they are constantly accessed, modified, and removed.
+Grouped as a row.

 ##### 1.10.1.2.5.
 Column Database (Redshift)